 All the important details are covered, and clear titles are used so that the reader knows exactly where to find the specific pieces of information they are looking for.

 You can see an example of a BornCute product review below:

 Many things make this a good example of an affiliate review.
 The key features are:

-- Tables – It is important to put these near the fold because some of your readers won't scroll through the whole of your review.
+- Tables should be positioned near the fold because some readers will not scroll through the entire review.

 - A text link to customer reviews